microsoft/react-native-windows-samples/docs/IJSValueWriter-api-windows.md

 title: IJSValueWriter
 ---

-``IJSValueWriter`` is used to read data from JavaScript in custom NativeModules.
+``IJSValueWriter`` is used to read data from JavaScript in custom native modules.
 It acts as a stream.

 ``IJSValueWriter`` supports the following types: